manudevelopia/qmk_firmware/keyboards/contra/keymaps/manudevelopia/readme.md

-# The Default Contra Layout
+# The Developia Contra Layout